securebio/uvc-power/README.md

 ## Introduction

-This repository contains simulation code to support [POINTER TO PROPOSAL].
+This repository contains code to simulate viral outbreaks in isolated environments (oil rigs and cruise ships).
+It was developed for a power analysis of a proposed experiment to evaluate the efficacy of 222 nm far-UVC in reducing infection rates on oil platforms.
 It contains:

 - Code to simulate viral spread among workers on an oil platform (`src/rig.py`)